 Positive thinking is more than just a catch phrase.
 It truly helps in developing mental resilience.
 Focus on your long term goals, where you are now and how you can get beyond obstacles.
 Determine where you want to end up emotionally and keep your eye on that destination.
 Avoid wallowing in the current source of your stress.
 Acknowledge it, and then make up your mind to go forward.

-The positive impact of rest and relaxation, proper diet and lifestyle choices and exercise help everyone’s cardiovascular health and lead to stronger mental resilience.
+The positive impact of rest and relaxation, proper diet and lifestyle choices and exercise help everyone’s cardiovascular health and lead to improved mental resilience.

 To learn more about mental resilience and its impact on cardiovascular health, log on to vascularhealthclinics.org.